gluap/pyduofern/examples/readme.rst

      # next line only if you don't already have it yet:
      echo "duofern:" >/config/configuration.yaml
      # next use 4 digit hex code of your choice instead of ffff ("password" for your duofern net)
+     # if you are migrating from FHEM: Skip the "6f" from the beginning of the code,
+     # only use the last 4 characters
      echo "  code: ffff" >> /config/configuration.yaml

 - connect the stick and restart homeassistant via the GUI